BillsJ/achilles/README.md

 achilles
 ========

-Lightweight framework for structured web applications.
+A lightweight framework for structured web applications.

-Made to be used with browserify.

-Doesn't need to be used with jQuery, etc.

 ### achilles.EventEmitter
 Inherits from Node's EventEmitter, and therefore all its methods.
 The constructor takes one argument, an element.